treeverse/katacoda-playground/lakeFS-play/step2.md

 If you'd like to see the objects and paths under sample:
 `lakectl fs ls lakefs://my-repo@master/sample/`{{execute}}

-To view the metadata of an object we could use the stat command:
+To view the metadata of an object you can use the stat command:
 `lakectl fs stat lakefs://my-repo@master/sample/object.txt`{{execute}}

 To dump the content of an object use the cat command: